giongto35/cloud-morph/README.md

 #### Why do I pick Linux Stack and Wine?

-- First, I consider writing the whole system in Window.
-However, Window lacks programming utilities, and Linux is more comfortable for me.
+- First, I consider writing the whole system in Windows.
+However, Windows lacks programming utilities, and Linux is more comfortable for me.
-- Wine is a Window Virtual Machine.
+- Wine is a Windows Virtual Machine.
 Its performance is proven in Steam PlayOnLinux.
-- I may revise on this decision:
+Lutris.

 #### Headless server